LinHungShi/GCNetwork/README.md

   model : trained model.

-Yor can run the code by calling main.py.
+### Running code by calling main.py.
 Arguments for main.py:

   mode : 0 for prediction, 1 for training with existing model, 2 for training with new model